mzmine/mzmine_documentation/docs/module_docs/feature_list_row_filter/feature_list_rows_filter.md

 This filter is defined by a search type, matching mode, and textual query.
 In general, annotation search types will match against any annotation like spectral library match, lipid match, or other feature annotations from other modules.
-All annotations are considered, this means that sometimes a row will match the filter but the reason is not the primary annotation visible but a secondary one that may be hidden in the list of, e.g., library matches.
+All annotations are considered, this means that sometimes a row will match the filter, but the reason is not the primary annotation visible but a secondary one that may be hidden in the list of, e.g., library matches.
 The **comment (row)** search with modes * *any** and **all** are useful options for row tagging and searching.
 Just insert comments in the feature table comment column and use this filter.